 Prerequisite: LS 306A.
 Spelling strategies for students with learning disabilities emphasizes special spelling techniques, computer-assisted instruction, and assistive-device instruction to help the student compensate for specific spelling disabilities impacting his/her college courses.
 306B will continue with additional morphograph analysis, new rule applications, and concentration on compensatory strategies, greater emphasis on written application.
-This is a Pass/No pass only course.
-Repeatable 1 time NOTE: Combined enrollments in LS 306A and LS 306B may not exceed 3.
+This is a Pass/No Pass only course.
+NOTE: Combined enrollments in LS 306A and LS 306B may not exceed 3.
 Three hours lecture.

-LS 307 3.0 Units Reading for Life Skills
+LS 307 3 Units Reading for Life Skills

 Prerequisite: Permission of Disability Services Counselor to help the student make a match between this specialized disability course content and methodology and the individual's needs and expected.
 Course Advisory: Primarily for Students with Disabilities.
 This reading course is written specifically for basic level readers to address their need to understand the printed material they encounter in everyday situations.
 The reading involves practical life skills materials such as the newspaper, job applications, work place, supermarket, restaurant, department store, directories and guides, personal health, nutrition, and grooming, bills, and much more.
-This is a pass / no-pass only course.
-Repeatable 1 time.
+This is a Pass/No Pass only course.
 Three hours lecture.

-LS 308 3.0 Units

-Math for Life Skills
+LS 308 3 Units Math for Life Skills

 Prerequisite: Permission of Disability Services Counselor to help the student make a match between this specialized disability course content and methodology and the individual's needs and expected learning outcomes.
 Course Advisory: Primarily for Students with Disabilities.
 This course will teach students the ability to solve math problems from everyday life situations.
 Students will decide to apply either addition, subtraction, multiplication, or division to everyday life situations.
 They will also learn the use of decimals, percents, and fractions in practical applications.
 The use of the calculator will be taught as an additional tool for life skills math.
 This course is not meant to prepare students for advancement to higher level math courses at the college.
-This is a pass / no pass only course.
-Repeatable 1 time.
+This is a Pass/No Pass only course.
 Three hours lecture.